SC COVID-19 cases continue spike as DHEC plans to release first vaccine doses mid-December

-Officials with the S.C.
-Department of Health and Environmental Control said Thursday that they expect they may be able to distribute the first doses of the COVID-19 vaccine around Dec.
+Also on Thursday, officials with the S.C.
+Department of Health and Environmental Control said they may be able to distribute the first doses of the COVID-19 vaccine around Dec.
 14-16.

 DHEC officials did not say how many doses would be available in that first shipment.

-DHEC officials also stressed the importance of continuing to wear masks and social distancing, even after the vaccine is distributed widely.

-Not only will five to 10 percent of those who receive the shot not glean its benefits because the vaccine is not 100 percent effective, it's not clear yet how the doses will affect someone's ability to transmit the virus, said Dr. Jane Kelly, assistant state epidemiologist.

-The state's daily percent positive of COVID-19 tests was 23.8, one of the highest rates on record, according to data from the S.C.
-Department of Health and Environmental Control.
+Thursday's percent positive of daily COVID-19 tests was 23.8 percent, one of the highest rates on record, according to DHEC figures.

-Data also showed increases in case numbers and hospitalizations.
-The weekly death rate has been relatively stable over the last two months, with between about 100 to 128 for each week since the week ending in Oct.
+The numbers also showed increases in case numbers and hospitalizations.
+The weekly death rate has been relatively stable over the last two months, with between 100 to 128 for each seven-day period since the week ending Oct.
 3.

 Statewide numbers